paulwexler/opinions/on_coding/README.md

 ```

 is that compilation of a pattern string into a pattern is costly
-and ought to take place during initialization,
+and ought to take place only once during initialization,
-not inside a loop.
+not repeatedly inside a loop.
 A solution is the `Replacer` class
 which is initialized with `pattern_string`, and `repl`,
 and invokes `re.sub` when called.